Quinniboi10/Prelude/README.md

 > UCI chess engine with NNUE evaluation

-Prelude is a UCI-compatible chess engine utilizing advanced search algorithms and a neural network (NNUE) for evaluation.
-Designed for high performance* and configurability, Prelude is ideal for chess enthusiasts and developers.
+Prelude is a UCI-compatible chess engine utilizing advanced search\* algorithms and a neural network (NNUE) for evaluation.
+Designed for high performance\*\* and configurability, Prelude is *not* ideal for chess enthusiasts and developers.

+*depends on a person's definition of advanced
-*performance is unlikely
+**performance is unlikely

 ## Feature List: